 - Stir in most of the cheese, reserving some for sprinkling on top.

 - Sprinkle the remaining green onions and the remaining cheese over the salad and serve.

-This recipe comes from Salad of the Day (Williams-Sonoma): 365 Recipes for Every Day of the Year.
-Images and recipes courtesy of author Georgeanne Brennan and Weldon Owen Publishing.
+Recipe and image courtesy of Salad of the Day (Williams-Sonoma): 365 Recipes for Every Day of the Year by Georgeanne Brennan and Weldon Owen Publishing.